Phillip-Kemper/eip-7702-playground/README.md

 ## Overview

 This repository provides a playground for experimenting with EIP-7702, an Ethereum Improvement Proposal that allows Externally Owned Accounts (EOAs) to utilize smart contract code for a single transaction.
-This functionality is scheduled for inclusion in the upcoming **Pectra** upgrade in March 2025.
+This functionality is scheduled for inclusion in the upcoming **Pectra** upgrade in April 2025.

 ## Features